BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

 ### July 18, 2013 ###
+* Fixed warnings in vc++, gcc on Mac OS and MinGW, but a bug in MinGW prevents querying cache properly on windows and Mac OS cache querying is unimplemented
+* bumped revision to 1.4.2

+### July 18, 2013 ###
 * Completely refactored and increased the reliability of the unit tests.
 * Add a function for getting cache size and added test that warns if certain structures are larger than that.
 * Bumped revision number to 1.4.1